Friday, October 27, 2017

 The tourist information center at American Camp closes for the winter between Labor Day and Memorial Day.
 I rode past it through the parking lot to a dirt trail beyond, which led to the historic buildings left by General Pickett's army outpost.
 If you stay on the island for long there is no way to avoid learning about the Pig War and General Pickett, who is presently being discredited for fighting in the Civil War on the Confederate side.
 I'll skip the history lesson, except to say that Gen. Pickett was stationed in Bellingham before being sent to defend San Juan Island from the British.
 Some of the buildings at American Camp were built with material from dismantled Fort Bellingham buildings.

 Past the camp buildings the dirt road leads to a hill-top prairie with views of San Juan Strait to the left and Haro Strait to the right.
 By the roadside I noticed a cluster of blooming yellow daffodils at the foot of a straggly lilac bush just showing its first spring leaves in the bright sun and raw wind.
 I saw quail, foxes and rabbits in the grass, and bald eagles skimming above the hillsides.
-The fresh wind, beautiful views and solitude of the place convinced me that this was where I wanted to spend my summer.
+The fresh wind, beautiful views and solitude of the place told me that this was where I wanted to spend my summer.

 Jakle's Lagoon and San Juan Strait - to the east (more or less)